0-Celsius/UML-Degree-Pathway-Parser/timeline.md

 # timeline.md
 my personal file to remember what i need to fix and add etc, feel free to look through my thoughts

+# 08/19/2024
+## main
+    - added in a obsidian formatted file, allows for me to grab the data.

 # 07/25/2024
 ## main
     - started making a pre req checker